fyquah/fyp-worker-dispatcher/analysis/README.md

 and the regression models whilist logarithimically varying the uncertainty threshold / bound (3 * 8) and lasso CMoE and ridge CMoE.
-In addition to this, the script also benchmarks a "nothing" plugin, that compiles the program without overidding inlining decisions.
+In addition to this, the script also benchmarks a "nothing" plugin, that compiles the program without overidding inlining decisions (as a baseline).

 ### Printing Benchmark Results